 We linked our climb to the challenge of raising funds and awareness for breast cancer.
 I thought about that during the hard moments; it made me mentally stronger.
 What is my ephemera difficulty compared to people fighting cancer?
 How could I find it hard to be realising a dream, compared to people fighting for their life?

 It is hard to feel lucky while having the strongest migraine ever, but I thought it was important to keep in mind being there was my choice, I could end it now if I wanted to, and I was making a dream come true.

 Find opportunities to build up your mental resistance as you prepare for Kilimanjaro.

 You may want to build up mental resistance with a few challenging trips at home that push you close to your limits.
 Of course, I am not talking about having pain on purpose.
 But overnight hiking is excellent to prepare physically for climbing Kilimanjaro, and you could also learn from the experience from a mental point of view.
 With the distance and the fatigue building up, the hike can feel very different.

 The climate can be a challenge too.
 We may choose to stay indoors when it’s raining and pick a beautiful day to go hiking.
 We’d rather book a lovely cottage with a fireplace than go camping when it’s below 10ºC.
 But on a multi-day hike in the mountains, you don’t have the choice.
 You have to carry on walking despite the weather.
 So test yourself (and your equipment!) and go out when it’s not comfortable.
-You may learn a few things about embracing discomfort that will help you reach Mt Kilimanjaro summit.
+You may learn a few things about embracing the discomfort that will help you reach the summit of Mt Kilimanjaro.